 Here, we interviewed Jo from Frugal First Class Travel about what it's like to travel with a chronic illness and how she makes sure it never slows her down.

 My key advice is to ensure you are adequately insured.
 You need to include the cost of adequate insurance in any travel budget.
-It is false economy to go without insurance, and an even bigger waste of money to be under-insured.
+It is a false economy to go without insurance, and an even bigger waste of money to be under-insured.
 If you can't afford your insurance, you can't afford to take that trip.

 Being adequately insured means choosing a product that is suitable for your destination - there is no point buying a budget product if you are travelling to Europe or North America as an Australian.
 You need a product that provides you with a level of cover consistent with the cost of health care in those jurisdictions.

 I think it is also important to understand what activities your product will cover you for.
 For most of us a standard product is fine but if you are an adrenaline junkie or into big adventures, just make sure that base jumping off the Empire State Building or swimming with sharks is covered!
+Don't just strike from your to-do list the "private health insurance pre-existing conditions covered" - make sure they are truly covered.

 If you are going to be staying in a country for any length of time, I think it's also worth getting a basic understanding of how healthcare works.
 When you are sick is not the time to have to learn to navigate a new system.

-For me it means being well prepared before I leave home.
+For me, it means being well prepared before I leave home.
 I try to optimise my health before I head off.
 I do really basic things like getting a letter from my doctor outlining my condition and my medications.
 If I'm sick and need to seek medical assistance I don't want to have to worry about my medications and the doses.
 Because my condition is prone to relapses I also make sure I carry a supply of the medications I need to manage the relapse.
 I get side effects from the relapse treatment, so I also carry a supply of medications to manage that.
 Then I know that I can enjoy my trip and if I do happen to get sick, I know I've got everything I need to minimise any disruption to my plans.

-My illness affects my gut, so from a practical point of view, I try extra hard to avoid any sort of food related illness.
+My illness affects my gut, so from a practical point of view, I try extra hard to avoid any sort of food-related illness.
 I'm obsessive about hand hygiene and where and what I eat.
 Everyone should do that anyway - getting food poisoning isn't fun for anyone!

 I've been very fortunate in that I've never needed to access my health insurance while travelling.
 I understand my body, I understand my illness and I am well equipped to deal with my illness when I am travelling.
 While to me it's essential to travel with insurance, my view is that I should do everything in my power to avoid needing to use it.
 That's why I travel with all the medications I need to manage any eventuality.